Nexmo/nexmo-developer/_tutorials/client-sdk-android-set-up-push-notifications.md

 ## Receive push notifications

-Push notifications are received on your implementation of `MyFirebaseMessagingService`, on `onMessageReceived()` method.
+Push notifications are received in your implementation of `MyFirebaseMessagingService`, on `onMessageReceived()` method.

-You can use `NexmoClient.isNexmoPushNotification(message.data))` to realize whether the message is sent from Nexmo server.
+You can use `NexmoClient.isNexmoPushNotification(message.data))` to determine if the message is sent from Nexmo server.

 Use `NexmoClient.get().processPushNotification(message.data, listener)` to process the data received from Firebase Cloud Messaging (FCM) into an easy to use Nexmo object.

-For example, on your `MyFirebaseMessagingService`:
+For example, in your `MyFirebaseMessagingService`:

 ```java
  val pushEventListener = object : NexmoPushEventListener {